 A patient is enrolled in an insurance plan with an annual $2,000 deductible.
 The patient also has a $500 copay coupon.

 No Copay Adjustment Policy: The $500 coupon will count toward the patient’s annual deductible: $2,000 - $500 = $1,500.
 The patient is responsible only for the remaining $1,500 before reaching the deductible.

 With Copay Adjustment Policy: The $500 coupon will not count toward the patient’s deductible: $2,000 - $0 = $2,000.
 The patient has to pay the full $2,000 before satisfying the annual deductible.

-As of spring 2022, laws in 16 states and Puerto Rico address the use of copay adjustment programs by insurers or PBMs by requiring any payment or discount made by or on behalf of the patient be applied to a consumer’s annual out-of-pocket cost-sharing requirement.
+As of summer 2023, laws in 20 states, the District of Columbia and Puerto Rico address the use of copay adjustment programs by insurers or PBMs by requiring any payment or discount made by or on behalf of the patient be applied to a consumer’s annual out-of-pocket cost-sharing requirement.

 The Centers for Medicare and Medicaid Services in both 2020 and 2021 issued a final rule in the Notice of Benefit and Payment Parameters on the issue of copay adjustment programs.
 Running contrary to recent state action, the rule allows health plans to use copay adjustment programs and defers to state law on their regulation.
 However, in 2023 a federal district court ruling struck down the 2021 rule.
 Insurers are now precluded by federal regulation from implementing co-pay accumulators for drugs that lack generic equivalents.